myleslinder/lwc-prebundle/README.md

 ## TODO

 0. If a dependency no longer exists delete the cmp folder of the cache so it doesn't take up disk space unnecessarily
+1. Offer a purge command to clear the cache
-1. Make available as SFDX plugin to take advantage of predeploy and postdeploy hooks
+2. Make available as SFDX plugin to take advantage of predeploy and postdeploy hooks
    - This is only going to be worth doing if the predeploy hook gets called if nothing in the source seems to have changed and if the postdeploy hooks get called if the deployment fails, which I don't think that it will, so.
-2. Bypass the trash when deleting the cached files if possible?
+3. I think it'll serve from the cache even if you have one less import now

+- Obviously not ideal as it you need to be able to remove unused deps

 ## Roadmap